 Call us now:

-Why Is the Wealthy Pensioner Visa in Thailand an attractive opportunity for international retirees
+Why is the Wealthy Pensioner Visa in Thailand an attractive opportunity for international retirees

 In recent years, Thailand has aimed to position itself as one of Asia’s most retirement-friendly destinations.
 To attract high-net-worth individuals seeking long-term residency, the country introduced the Long-term Resident Visa in 2022, which contains five applicant categories, including the Wealthy Pensioner Visa in Thailand targeting wealthy retirees in search of a stable and tax-beneficial home.